Root canalEndodontic therapy

 You may be given antibiotics to treat and prevent infection.

-A root canal is done if you have an infection that affects the nerve in the root of a tooth.
+A root canal is done if you have an infection that affects the pulp of a tooth.
 Generally, there is pain and swelling in the area.
 The infection can be the result of a tooth crack, cavity, or injury.
+It may also be the result of a deep pocket in the gum area around a tooth.

 A root canal can save your tooth.
 Without treatment, the tooth may become so damaged that it must be removed.